aparedesum/frontend-nanodegree-neighborhood-project/README.md

 About:

-This project shows 5 locations in my city-Lima, and when you click on one of them, it uses foursquare api for getting info about places near the selected location
+This project display a map with 5 markers in Lima city, and when you click on one of those markers, it uses foursquare api for getting info about places near the selected location.

-It includes a search bar for filtering the locations.
+Also, it includes a search bar for filtering the locations.

 How to run it:

 1. Download the entire project.
 2. Open index.html in your favourite browser.